disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 - `set_context("notebook")`: This setting ensures the plots are scaled appropriately for notebook environments, adjusting factors like label size and line thickness.
 - `set_style("ticks")`: This sets the plot style to include ticks on the axes, providing visual reference points for the data.
-- `set_palette("colorblind")`: Sets the default palette of colors that will be used for plottings, electing a color palette specifically designed for viewers with color blindness.
+- `set_palette("colorblind")`: Sets the default palette of colors that will be used for plots, selecting a color palette specifically designed for viewers with color blindness.
 The `color_codes` option remaps `matplotlib`'s shorthand color codes (such as `r`, `g`, `b`, etc.).

 In addition, I am importing `golden_ratio` from the `scipy` library, which is equivalent to defining a variable containing the value 1.618.
-This is a mathematical constant als known as the _divine proportion_, which I will use to set the aspect ratio of the plots, specifically the ratio between the shorter and longer axes.
+This is a mathematical constant also known as the _divine proportion_, which I will use to set the aspect ratio of the plots, specifically the ratio between the shorter and longer axes.
 It is absolutely not necessary, but I find that it helps create a more aesthetically pleasing visual balance.

 ```python {linenostart=9}
 import seaborn as sns